-The UK Agreement comescame into force on when it was ratified by the dateStates of the later written notification by the Parties confirming that their internal procedures have been completed.
-Guernsey.
-The Income Tax (Approved International Agreement will be lodged shortly after it has been signed) (Implementation) (United Kingdom and will be debatedUnited States of America) Regulations, 2014 were approved by the States approximately six weeks after it has been lodged.
-[To be updated once the Agreement has on 29 October 2014, to come into force.] on 30 June 2014.
+The UK Agreement came into force when it was ratified by the States of Guernsey.
+The Income Tax (Approved International Agreement) (Implementation) (United Kingdom and United States of America) Regulations, 2014 were approved by the States on 29 October 2014, to come into force on 30 June 2014.

 2.3.
-The Tax Information Exchange Agreements [DTA for loM]
+The Tax Information Exchange Agreements

-The Tax Information Exchange Agreements (TIEAs) are the mechanism throughwhich the information reported under the Agreements will be exchanged.
+The Tax Information Exchange Agreements (TIEAs) are the mechanism through which the information reported under the Agreements will be exchanged.
 The provisions in the TIEAs relating to confidentiality apply in respect of information exchanged under the Agreements.